HL7/US-Core/source/pages/index.md

 ### US Core Conformance Requirements

-The [Capability Statements Section](capstatements.html) outlines conformance requirements and expectations for the US Core Servers and Client applications, identifying the specific profiles and RESTful transactions that need to be supported.
+The [Capability Statements] page outlines conformance requirements and expectations for the US Core Servers and Client applications, identifying the specific profiles and RESTful transactions that need to be supported.
 Note that the individual US Core profiles identify the structural constraints, terminology bindings and invariants.
 Similarly, the individual US Core SearchParameter and Operation resources specify how they are understood by the server.
 However, implementers must refer to the CapabilityStatement for details on the RESTful transactions, specific profiles and the search parameters applicable to each of the US Core actors.

 ----